| |

 crimes at all in countries that have abandoned religious constraints.

-was reintroduced as a major festival there only in the second
+as a major festival there only in the second half of the twentieth

-half of the twentieth century.
-In 1644 a Puritan Parliament
+century.
+In 1644 a Puritan Parliament forbade the observance

-technically an offence to do the most innocent things on Christmas
+to do the most innocent things on Christmas Day.
+It is illegal

-Day.
-It is illegal to eat a dinner of more than three courses,
+to eat a dinner of more than three courses, or to eat mince

-or to eat mince pies or Christmas pudding, or to ride rather
+pies or Christmas pudding, or to ride rather than walk to Church,

-than walk to Church, or to engage in sports other than either
+or to engage in sports other than either archery or "leaping

-archery or "leaping and vaulting"*.
+and vaulting"*.
+In

-the death penalty.
+death penalty.
 While in western Europe people could be executed

 for eating a mince pie, in eastern Europe they might be executed